Steve Scott (footballer)

 Stephen Richard Scott (born 5 November 1966) is a Welsh former professional footballer who played as a defender.
 He started as a youth player at Wrexham and later re-signed for the club making appearances in the English Football League for the club under non-contract terms.
 He also played for Oswestry Town, Lex XI, Bridgnorth Town, Brymbo Steelworks, Shifnal Town and Newtown.
-He is now the managing director of a company called Activ4.
+He is now the managing director of a school travel company called Activ4.